 Some call this soup Jewish penicillin, others just say this homemade chicken soup busts through cold and flu season.
 I just call it delicious.

 This is the homemade chicken soup from scratch recipe I grew up enjoying.
+If you love chicken soup as much as we do, you will want to check out all of my delicious homemade Gluten Free Soup Recipes!

 Do you love homemade chicken soup?